fpdevil/rise_of_machines/LogisticRegression.md

 This would be the function which may be used for performing the Binary classification.

-Representation of the `Sigmoid` function using `Hypothesis` function:
+Representation of the `Sigmoid` function using `Hypothesis` function may be defined as below:

 ![e3]

-Substitute the value of `z` with ![e4] in the preceding equation, then the equation ![e1] is converted to the following
+Substitute the value of `z` with ![e4] in the preceding equation, then the equation ![e7] is converted to the following

 ![e5]